SHEDOOMTC/When-Patterns-have-no-Meaning/README.md

 ```

 Then I sought to generate unique pairs of each of the residues and the atoms using this [bash file](Link).
-Next was to generate a list of distance between pairs, for cpptraj, of all the residue-atom lists in a unidirectional way (A→B same as B→A) into *pair_generated.in* file.
+Next was to generate a list of distance between pairs, of all the residue-atom lists in a unidirectional way (A→B same as B→A) into *pair_generated.in* file.
 A crosssection looks like this:

 ```text
 distance d_63_CD_100_CG1 :63@CD :100@CG1 out d_63_CD_100_CG1.dat